 Even if you’re not volunteering in that same country or part of the world, there are pieces of advice that are applicable in every location:

-On Shalynn S’ semester in China there was someone in her group eating veggie, with this to share: “The schools definitely serve a lot of meat, usually always white rice with it so she eats a lot of that.
-Eating out she learned how to say “no meat” in Chinese and that’s worked pretty well (though there are times that that's not understood and she gets meat).
+On Shalynn S’ semester there was someone in her group eating veggie, with this to share: “The schools definitely serve some meat, usually always white rice with it so she eats a lot of that.
+Eating out she learned how to say “no meat” in the local language and that’s worked pretty well (though there are times that that's not understood and she gets meat).
 She does spend a little (extra money) on bread, nuts, and fruits.
 She says her main thing is getting full is difficult cause there isn’t a lot of no meat options, salads tend to be small but she usually always finds something.
 I highly suggest bringing protein bars, maybe even powders anything you may use at home you probably can't get here.”

-Another volunteer had this to say “I’ve practically been a vegetarian while I’ve been here in China … I eat a lot of white rice with soy sauce.
+Another volunteer had this to say “I’ve practically been a vegetarian while I’ve been here in Asia ...
+I eat a lot of white rice with soy sauce.
 I brought protein bars, instant mashed potatoes, and granola bars with me.
 I also eat a ton of apples and peanut butter!
-If you have a bakery near you, you can get things like red bean bread (it’s a treat here in China) and maybe even baguettes.
 Bring seasonings for noodles!
 They sell instant noodles that come with flavoring and seasoning and I just don’t put in the little bits of meat that come with it.
 The hardest thing for me with food has been getting full."

-Madi B had this to say about her time in Russia when it came to choosing things while eating out — “I was totally vegan at the time, could always find like cucumber/avocado sushi or good rice/potato and veggie dishes, tons of fresh fruit on every street and on Red Square there's a really good ice cream cart that sells mango sorbet”.
+Madi B had this to say about her time in Europe when it came to choosing things while eating out — “I was totally vegan at the time, could always find like cucumber/avocado sushi or good rice/potato and veggie dishes, tons of fresh fruit on every street and finding mango sorbet”.

-I was eating vegetarian on my semester in China and while visiting Thailand which meant picking around the meat in curries and stir-fries, and relying on rice to help fill me up.
+I was eating vegetarian while visiting Thailand which meant picking around the meat in curries and stir-fries, and relying on rice to help fill me up.
 I was so glad I packed peanut butter, granola bars, and had some spending money for fruit to help me feel full.

 Needing to avoid gluten while traveling abroad is something one of our ILP directors has personal experience with.
 Jared's been able to make it work in every location we have programs in during mid-semester visits, but does mention that it's helpful to understand the local cuisine so you know what staples you can rely on (like rice noodles, rice, buckwheat, etc) and which ones you need to skip out on (wheat-based pasta, bread, etc).